luketudge/phystech/README.md

 # phystech

-phystech Pythonmodule for the PTB.
+phystech Python module for the PTB.

 Modules for working with PTB-HDF-Files and creating plots.

+Here we should describe the structure of the program and briefly what it is for and how to use it.